SVC BSN Program Mission and Philosophy

-The purpose/mission of the Division of Nursing, in accordance with the mission of Southern Vermont College, provides a transformative learning environment which prepares the graduate as a lifelong learner able to provide quality nursing care.
+The purpose/mission of the BSN Program, in accordance with the mission of Southern Vermont College, provides a transformative learning environment which prepares the graduate as a lifelong learner able to provide quality nursing care.
 The SVC graduate is prepared with the skills and abilities to serve as a full partner in the redesign and advancement of healthcare (IOM, 2010) and to affect environmental and other determinants of health on individuals and populations.

 Philosophy of Nursing Education

-By the completion of the program, the baccalaureate graduate of the SVC Division of Nursing must meet the following Expected Student Outcomes:
+By the completion of the program, the baccalaureate graduate of the SVC BSN Program must meet the following Expected Student Outcomes:

 1. Integrate concepts of Nursing, the Humanities, and the Social, Biological and Physical sciences to build an understanding of the diverse human experience;